What is Discrimination?

 Whether you are seeking advice regarding making a claim for discrimination, or you wish to dispute a discrimination allegation, we are here to help.
 We can assist you with all aspects of discrimination law to help you achieve a favourable outcome.

-If you have been discriminated against, or you need to defend a discrimination claim, Gibbs Wright are here to fight for you.
+If you have been discriminated against, or you need to defend a discrimination claim, Gibbs Wright is here to fight for you.